ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Complexity Analysis

 \section{Complexity Analysis}

 Each layer of ARSAR-Net consists of three modules: a reconstruction module, an adaptive regularizer module, and the scaled multiplier module.
-The scaled multiplier module, based on linear computations, has low computational complexity.
+The scaled multiplier module has linear computational complexity.
 Therefore, we focus on analyzing the complexity of the other two modules.

-Let us assume that the scattering coefficient matrix $X$ is of size $N \times N$.
+Assuming the scattering coefficient matrix $\boldsymbol{X}$ is of size $N \times N$.
 According to Eq.~\ref{eq:arsar-net module1}, this module involves linear operations, the imaging operator $\mathcal{T}$, and the observation operator $\mathcal{G}$, as defined in Eq.~\ref{eq:imaging operator} and Eq.~\ref{eq:inverse imaging operator}, respectively.
-These operators mainly consist of Fourier transforms and element-wise matrix multiplications (Hadamard products).
-The computational complexity of a two-dimensional Fourier transform is $\mathcal{O}(N^2 logN)$~\cite{duhamel1990fast}, while the complexity of element-wise matrix multiplication is $\mathcal{O}(N^2)$.
-Combining both operations, the overall complexity of this Module is
+These operators consist primarily of 2D Fourier transforms and element-wise multiplications.
+Since the Fourier transform has complexity $\mathcal{O}(N^2 \log N)$ and the Hadamard product $\mathcal{O}(N^2)$, the overall complexity of the reconstruction module is

-In the conventional ADMM algorithm, the computational bottleneck is matrix inversion, which has a complexity of $\mathcal{O}(N^3)$.
-By adopting the ADMM algorithm without matrix inversion, the reconstruction module reduces the complexity from $\mathcal{O}(N^3)$ to $\mathcal{O}(N^2 logN)$.
+Compared to conventional ADMM, which requires matrix inversion with $\mathcal{O}(N^3)$ complexity, the implementation without matrix inversion significantly reduces the computational cost.

 As described in Sec.~\ref{sec:ada_reg}, ARSAR-Net consists of two variants, Swift and Pro, which differ in the architecture of their adaptive regularizer modules.